MeToo movement: Blizzard Entertainment

 In 2021, women at Activision Blizzard filed two anti-discrimination and sexual harassment lawsuits against the company, one with the California Civil Rights Department (CRD) and one with the Equal Employment Opportunity Commission (EEOC).
-The complaint described a "frat boy" culture at Irvine-based Blizzard Entertainment (Blizzard) involving male employees, including executives, engaging in "blatant sexual harassment without repercussions," sexual assault and rape.
-In response to the lawsuit in California, CEO Bobby Kotick made a public statement claiming the lawsuit distorted or falsified Blizzard's past, claiming the lawsuit to be "irresponsible behavior" from "unnacountable State bureaucrats".
-Employees responded with a petition denouncing the response and several female employees wrote about their own experiences on Twitter, including software engineer Cher Scarlett, who described sexual harassment at Blizzard, named Ben Kilgore as the unnamed CTO in the lawsuit, and shared an incident of revenge porn that she said the company mishandled.
+The complaint described a "frat boy" culture at Irvine-based Blizzard Entertainment (Blizzard) involving male employees, including executives, engaging in "blatant sexual harassment without repercussions", sexual assault, and rape.
+In response to the lawsuit in California, CEO Bobby Kotick made a public statement claiming the lawsuit distorted or falsified Blizzard's past, claiming the lawsuit to be "irresponsible behavior" from "unaccountable State bureaucrats".
+Employees responded with a petition denouncing the response and several female employees wrote about their own experiences on Twitter.
+In particular, software engineer Cher Scarlett described sexual harassment at Blizzard, named Ben Kilgore as the unnamed CTO in the lawsuit, and shared an incident of revenge porn that she said the company mishandled.
 Kotaku followed up with women who had gone public with their experiences to give them credit for the work they had done aside from calling out sexual misconduct.

-The judge in the EEOC case ordered Blizzard pay $18 million to victims and the CRD ordered $54 million be paid to victims, stating they could find no wide-spread sexual harassment across Santa Monica-based Activision Blizzard, which is a holding company made up of Blizzard, Activision Publishing, King, Major League Gaming and Activision Blizzard Studios.
+The judge in the EEOC case ordered Blizzard pay $18 million to victims and the CRD ordered $54 million be paid to victims, stating they could find no wide-spread sexual harassment across Santa Monica-based Activision Blizzard, which is a holding company made up of Blizzard, Activision Publishing, King, Major League Gaming, and Activision Blizzard Studios.
 In February 2023, the U.S. Securities and Exchange Commission (SEC) fined Activision Blizzard $35 million for failure to maintain adequate procedures for employee misconduct complaints and for violating a whistleblower law by requiring employees to notify the company if they receive a request for information from an investigative body like the SEC or the National Labor Relations Board.

 The allegations of the culture at Blizzard were corroborated through investigative journalism by Bloomberg, The Washington Post, Fortune, The Wall Street Journal, The New York Times, Time, and The Guardian.